derhuerst/vbb-modules/readme.md

 - [`vbb-stations`](https://github.com/derhuerst/vbb-stations) – A list of stations.
 - [`vbb-lines`](https://github.com/derhuerst/vbb-lines) – Lines and their stations.
 - [`vbb-lines-at`](https://github.com/derhuerst/vbb-lines-at) – Which lines run at a station?
+- [`vbb-stations-connected-to`](https://github.com/derhuerst/vbb-stations-connected-to) – Get all stations connected to a station.
 - [`vbb-trips`](https://github.com/derhuerst/vbb-trips) – When do trains run where?
 - [`vbb-shapes`](https://github.com/derhuerst/vbb-shapes) – Shapes of lines.
 - [`vbb-runs-every`](https://github.com/derhuerst/vbb-runs-every) – Compute frequencies of departures and routes. *unmaintained*